wz30/socket-fuzzing/README.md

 - [ ] generate correct workflows: correct server and client behaviors
 - [ ] test workflows

+### Expected results
+- [ ] find at least one bug in Slim socket api.
+Danyang mentioned epoll would be a good choice
+- [ ] find more bugs in other libraries such as MTCP
+- [ ] Build the framework that is easier to use with any third party library. (least priority)

 ### Note for wei